Lmwirichia/Lmwirichia/README.md

 - 👋 Hi, I’m Laurah (@lmwirichia)
-- 👀 I’m a UX content designer
+- 👀 I’m a UX Designer
-- 🌱 I’m currently learning how to improve developer + designer handoffs & communication
+- 🌱 I’m currently working on the design systems & accessibility team at Squarespace

 <!---
 Lmwirichia/Lmwirichia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.